Deformable mirror: Deformable mirror concepts

 Segmented concept mirrors are formed by independent flat mirror segments.
 Each segment can move a small distance back and forth to approximate the average value of the wavefront over the patch area.
 Advantageously, these mirrors have little or zero cross-talk between actuators.
 Stepwise approximation works poorly for smooth continuous wavefronts.
 Sharp edges of the segments and gaps between the segments contribute to light scattering, limiting the applications to those not sensitive to scattered light.
-Considerable improvement of the performance of the segmented mirror can be achieved by introduction of three degrees of freedom per segment: piston, tip and tilt.
-These mirrors require three times as many actuators compared to piston segmented mirrors.
+Considerable improvement of the performance of the segmented mirror can be achieved by the introduction of three degrees of freedom per segment: piston, tip and tilt.
+These mirrors require three times as many actuators compared to piston-segmented mirrors.
 This concept was used for fabrication of large segmented primary mirrors for the Keck telescopes, the James Webb Space Telescope, and the future E-ELT.
 Numerous methods exist to accurately co-phase the segments and reduce the diffraction patterns introduced by the segment shapes and gaps.
 Future large space-based telescopes, such as the NASA Large UV Optical Infrared Surveyor will also possess a segmented primary mirror.
 The development of robust methods to increase the contrast is key for the direct imaging and characterization of exoplanets.

 Continuous faceplate concept mirrors with discrete actuators are formed by the front surface of a thin deformable membrane.
 The shape of the plate is controlled by a number of discrete actuators that are fixed to its back side.
 The shape of the mirror depends on the combination of forces applied to the faceplate, boundary conditions (the way the plate is fixed to the mirror) and the geometry and the material of the plate.
 These mirrors allow smooth wavefront control with very large - up to several thousands - degrees of freedom.

-Magnetics concept mirrors are based on continuous reflective surface motioned by magnetics actuators.
-They feature large strokes, linearity and fast settling time.
+Magnetic concept mirrors consist of a thin flexible continuous membrane actuated by voicecoils and magnets.
+This technology allows great design flexibility to achieve very different performances.
+Depending on the design choices made, they can achieve unrivaled stroke - up to a hundred microns of deformation - or very high speed - <ms timeframe.
+As the membrane is a single sheet of material, very high optical quality is also achievable.
+This technology can exhibit good stability and keep its shape almost unchanged for weeks.
+The actuator count can range from several tens of actuators to several thousand actuators.